artambdev/in-the-know/README.md

 - WhiteNoise is used to allow Django to serve static files such as CSS to deployment apps such as Heroku, necessary so that the site can be styled without having a CDN.

 Other:
+- Code Institute for inspiration on post list format and popup functionality
 - Mo Shami for mentoring, guidance and feedback throughout the project.